-2.2 New and revised standards that are effective for these financial statements
+2.3 New and revised standards that are effective for these financial statements2

-A number of new and revised standards and an interpretation became effective for annual periods beginning on or after 1 January 2014.
-Information on these new standards is presented below.
+A number of new and revised standards became effective for annual periods beginning on or after 1 January 2015.
+Information on the more significant standard(s) is presented below.